app-sre/qontract-reconcile/README.md

 if you want to make changes to the base image.
 This repo [`Dockerfile`](dockerfiles/Dockerfile) must only contain instructions related to the python code build.

+## Release

+Edit the `VERSION` file and change the new version.
+Submit a pull request to master.
+When it is merged, create a tag and push it.

+This will trigger a CI job that will publish the package to pypi: https://pypi.org/project/qontract-reconcile

 ## Licence

 [Apache License Version 2.0](LICENSE).